ymirapp/docs/docs/reference/ymir-cli.md

 <code>$ <span class="token builtin">ymir</span> database:list [&lt;database&gt;]</code>
 </pre>

-List all the databases on a database server.
+List all the databases on a public database server.

 ::: warning Only useable with public database servers You can only use the `database:list` command to list databases on a publicly accessible database server.